 Double check the address, time and names.
-Take them with you on the day as well as a telephone number.
-Be polite and courteous to the receptionist and anyone else you meet, everyone you meet might be asked for feedback.
+Take them with you on the day, along with a contact number.
+Be polite and courteous to the receptionist and anyone else you meet, as they may all be asked for feedback.

-Take a copy of your CV and any other information that you want to show the interviewer.
-Build up a brag pack throughout your career, examples of work, letters of recommendation or thanks, sales figures, actual product, designs or product development or pack shots, anything that highlights your skills.
+Take a copy of your CV and any information or materials from your ‘Brag Pack’ that highlight your skills and you want to show the interviewer.
 Also always take paper, pen and a calculator, some tissues and a bottle of water.

-Make sure you have a light meal, no highly spiced or garlic laden foods and no alcohol the night before or on the day of the interview and get a good night’s sleep.
+Make sure you have a light meal, no highly spiced or garlic-laden foods and no alcohol the night before or on the day of the interview.
+Get a good night’s sleep so you are fresh and sharp.
 If you are oﬀered a drink, take water, tea or coﬀee.
-Do not accept alcohol or cigarettes as this may give oﬀ the wrong impression and might relax you too much.
+Do not accept alcohol or cigarettes as this may give the wrong impression and you might relax too much.

-Practice your handshake and get it right.
-A limp handshake appears weak and disinterested, too firm and enthusiastic appears insincere and aggressive.
+Your handshake matters.
+A limp one appears weak and disinterested, too firm and enthusiastic appears insincere and aggressive.
 It must be firm and confident, practice to get it right.